canonical/edgex-snap-testing/test/suites/ubuntu-core-edgex-image/README.md

 # Check the status of the device-virtual service within the emulator:
 Service                              Startup  Current  Notes edgex-device-virtual.device-virtual  enabled  active   -

-# Access the service endpoints via API Gateway outside of the emulator:
-{"message":"Unauthorized"}

 # List snaps and check edgex-config-provider-example is in the list:
 Name                           Version         Rev    Tracking       Publisher    Notes